Ricky434/dotfiles/README.md

-Dotfiles lol
+# My dotfiles
-There are also some help files for stuff I do on linux Wallpapers are in a separate repo to keep this one lightweight
+There are also some help files for stuff I do on linux

-A lot of stuff is in Italian, some day I'll translate in English (maybe)
+A lot of stuff is in Italian, some day I'll translate it in English (surely...)

+Wallpapers are in a separate [repo](https://github.com/Ricky434/wallpapers) to keep this one lightweight